niplav/site/bandit.md

 of the approach, the attractiveness of the woman I'm speaking to, the amount of time I'm spending between approaches, …

-I will, however, exercise my judgement: I will *probably* take a closer look at 76108, even if I don't feel very enthusiastic about it.
+I will, however, exercise my judgement: I'll *probably* take a closer look at 76108, even if I don't feel very enthusiastic about it.

 <!--